NUWCDIVNPT/stig-manager/docs/the-project/contributing.rst

   - Docker: For containerization and testing
   - VS Code: Recommended IDE for development
   - Node.js: For running the application and tests
-  - Mocha, Chai, Postman: For writing and running tests
+  - Mocha, Chai, Chai-http: For writing and running tests

 Software Components